+<!--ADULTSONLY-->

+ROADSIDE ASSISTANCE, Part 2

+By A.RedLetter

+(MF, NC, V, oral, anal)

 Finally took his weight completely off her and slid the long, hard wetness from deep inside her pussy.
 It was undiminished.
 He grabbed a hard hand full of the back of her blouse and jerked her from the hood of his truck.
 She stumbled, legs hobbled by her lowered shorts.
 He gave her a good shake to rattle her a little more and dragged her over to the back passenger door of her car, opening it with his free hand.
 As he stood with her in front of the open car door he jerked her blouse off the rest of the way and threw in to the ground at their feet.
 Her bra followed moments later and he pushed her shorts and panties down too.
 While he was down there pulling her shorts off her feet he pushed off her sandals.
 She stood beside him now completely naked, numb and compliant.
 His cock thrust from his open jeans, hard, wet and red.

 He stood, took hold of her hair again and sat down on the back seat of her car.
 His hold on her hair as he sat pulled her to her knees in front of him on her clothes.
 He spread his own knees open to make room for her and jerked her head down to his lap.